insight-creative/insight-creative.github.io/staff-bios/_posts/2014-01-01-shelly-hendricks.md

 image: shelly.jpg
 ---

-Niki brings a strong background in business, radio and media negotiation, as well as practical marketing savvy, to her account management role.
-Clients rely on Niki for an honest assessment of their needs and expert strategic direction.
-A graduate of the University of Wisconsin, her never-ending drive and commitment to her clients makes her a leader and an integral part of Insight’s success.
+Shelly oversees Insight’s media department and serves as a manager on many client accounts.
+With a background in print and TV account management, Shelly’s in-depth understanding of all types of media, marketing expertise and keen negotiating skills work to the benefit of Insight’s client list.
+She is a graduate of UW-Eau Claire and holds a masters degree from Marquette University.